 If your child procrastinates, it’s not because they are lazy.
 Their tendency to leave things to the last minute might make you question their level of motivation, but procrastination is often a symptom of other underlying issues, the main culprits being a need for control, anxiety and poor organisational skills.
+To help your child break down difficult homework assignments, we have a helpful printable below you can download for free.

 There are three main types of procrastinators.
 Your child might fit clearly into one category or they might be a mixed procrastinator and tick multiple boxes.